Map of Roman Empire in the New Testament Bible

 As the 4th century progressed, Christianity had become so widespread that it became officially tolerated, then promoted (Constantine I), and in 380 established as the Roman Empire's official religion (Theodosius I).
 By the 5th century Christianity had become the Empire's predominant religion rapidly changing the Empire's identity even as the Western provinces collapsed.
 This would lead to the persecution of the traditional polytheistic religions that had previously characterized most of the Roman Empire.

-Free Bible Map of Roman Empire in Old Testament
+Free Bible Map of Roman Empire in Old Testament and New Testament

 Share this page with your friends